Celebrate National Library Week April 24 - 29

 When National Library Week began over 60 years ago, research showed that Americans were spending more money on radios, televisions, and musical instruments than books.
 Thus, National Library Week was founded on the belief that as people read more, they would support and use libraries more.

 Though the methods, technology, and role of libraries have changed in the past 60 years, our universal goals of building lifelong readers, creating inclusive learning environments, protecting intellectual freedom and privacy, serving a diverse public, and connecting community through engaging programs remain steadfast.

-Whether you're visiting in person or virtually, libraries offer the opportunity to explore new worlds through access to technology, multimedia content, and educational programs.
-Take time to connect with your library during National Library Week to see all they have to offer.
-Be sure to check our large selection of Stream and Download resources!
-We continue to offer curbside pickup and 45 appointments at our locations.
+Whether you're visiting in person or virtually, libraries offer the opportunity to connect with new worlds through access to technology, entertainment, and educational programs.
+Take time to connect with your library staff during National Library Week to learn all they have to offer.
+Be sure to check our events calendar and large selection of Stream and Download resources!

 Have you lost your library card or is your current card looking ragged?
-Come in during April to have it replaced for free!
+Come in during National Library Week (April 24 - 29) to have it replaced for free!

 3) Participate in the Read to Raise the Roof Fundraiser